usgs/wdfn-blog/README.md

   ---
 ```

   Important notes about header:

   * Date format has to be "YYYY-MM-DD" for the blogs to be organized properly.

   * Initial submission **must** include `draft: True`

   * `slug` slug will be the name of your url after owi.usgs.gov\blog\xxx

   * `image` is not required, but will improve the look of the main "blog" page.
 Without an image, a generic OWI image will be included.

   * `categories` is a small list of approved options.
 The current list is `Data Science`...and will be expanded.

   * `tags` are more specific words, and do not need to be on a pre-approved list.

   * It's a good idea to direct people to github issues, emails, or other ways to communicate if they have questions/comments/etc.

 5. Submit a pull request
 6. Before the pull request is merged, a blog maintainor will verify the header follows the "Important notes" above, and that the content appears to be non-interpretive.
-7. Submitter needs to create an IPDS record, and is responsible to get 2 internal peer-reviews.
+7. Submitter is responsible for getting 2 internal peer-reviews.
 8. Once the content is approved, the draft status can be changed to `draft: False`, and the content will appear on the dev site.